cylc/cylc-admin/dec-workshop-agenda.md

 ## Context
 Over the next 12 months we need to migrate Cylc to Python 3, and replace the aging PyGTK GUIs and simple client/server architecture with a more complex architecture and a web GUI.
+And the new system has to be performant "out of the box" for existing critical production use.
 This is a challenging task!!!

 ## Format
 Mainly discussion sessions, with some demoing and coding (to the extent